GraysonHuey/AuroraLang/README.md

 # Welcome to the Aurora Programming Language!

-A compiler for the Aurora stack-based programming language that generates x86-64 assembly code.

 ## Overview

 This project is a compiler that translates programs written in Aurora (a simple stack-based language) into x86-64 assembly code that can be assembled and linked into executable binaries.
 The compiler is written in Rust and is designed to be a learning tool for understanding how programming languages and compilers work.